devbit-showcases/EliasVerstappe/README.md

 ## TouchBerry Pi Shield

-The TouchBerry Pi Shield is an extention board for the raspberry pi and has two I²C chips.
+The TouchBerry Pi Shield is an extension board for the Raspberry Pi and has two I2C chips.
 The QT1070 is the chip that controls the buttons.
-The TLC59116 is an I²C chip that controls the LEDs.
+The TLC59116 is an I2C chip that controls the LEDs.

 ![TouchBerry Pi Shield](/media/touch_shield.jpg)